Only three and a half hours from the city lights of Brisbane, you’ll find yourself in camel country, aka Tara.

-If you’re out west with nothing but a swag, the free camping and caravanning site at Tara Lagoon is the best spot to sleep under the stars.
+If you’re out west with nothing but a swag, the free (and recently revamped!) camping and caravanning site at Tara Lagoon is the best spot to sleep under the stars.

 You can’t go past the Commercial Hotel when it comes to downing a coldie.
 After all, this iconic establishment has been pouring beers since 1912.